kartikm7/llocal/src/main/lib/localization/README.md

 ### Finally update the i18n.ts
 - This file resides in `src/main/lib/localization/i18n.ts`
 - Add the `locale-code` to the `fallbackLng` array.

-Code snippet of the same
+Code snippet of the same:
 ```typescript
     {
       fallbackLng: ['en'], // i18n.languages returns this instead of supportedLngs, which is pretty cool